rx290/PythonPortfolio/Notes/Interview_questions_prac.md

         2. Call by Reference – Value passed will get modified in both inside and outside the functions and it returns the same or different value.

 11. What is an interface?
-    In simple words each class can have its own interface and an interface is like a specsheet of attributes which is used to determine whether the instance qualify to be known as an object or not.
+    In simple words each class can have its own interface and an interface is like a spec-sheet of attributes which is used to determine whether the instance qualify to be known as an object or not.

     or

     An interface is a collection of an abstract method.
 If the class implements an interface, it thereby inherits all the abstract methods of an interface.